-Breast augmentation or breast enlargement can enhance your appearance and your self-confidence, enlarging your breasts and making them more proportional with the rest of your body.
-Implants can also be used to correct a small amount of breast sag which can occur after pregnancy and breast-feeding.
+Breast augmentation or breast enlargement enlarges your breasts and makes them more proportional with the rest of your body.
+Implants can also be used to correct a small amount of breast ptosis or loose skin which can occur after pregnancy and breast-feeding.
+If there is a large amount of loose skin then breast implants combined with a breast lift (mastopexy) is necessary.

 There are many choices and options, which require careful planning to work out which is the best option for you.
 All of these choices have advantages and disadvantages, which you should understand before you make the decision.

-Dr Charles Cope is one of only a few surgeons offering breast augmentation in Sydney to have the exciting VECTRA XT 3D imaging system, which is the latest 3D technology that allows you to see the expected result during your consultation.
+Dr Charles Cope is one of only a few surgeons offering breast augmentation in Sydney to have the VECTRA XT 3D imaging system, which is the latest 3D technology that allows you to see the simulated result of your breast augmentation surgery during your consultation.

-The VECTRA takes a 3D image of your breasts then allows you to see what your breasts would look like with different size implants, helping you to make a more informed decision about your implant size.
-You can see what your breasts will look like before you even have the surgery!
+The VECTRA takes a 3D image of your breasts then allows you to see simulations of what your breasts would look like with different size implants, helping you to make a more informed decision about your implant size.

-In a recent article (Oct 2013) of Plastic & Reconstructive Surgery Journal (Plast.
+In an article (Oct 2013) of Plastic & Reconstructive Surgery Journal (Plast.
 Reconstr.
 Surg.
 132: 810, 2013.), the main Plastic Surgery Journal worldwide, the 3D imaging VECTRA machine was found to be beneficial for patients considering breast augmentation surgery.
 The article concluded that patients prefer a center that offers three-dimensional imaging technology; they feel that the simulation is very accurate and helps them greatly in choosing the implant; and that if they could go back in time, they would choose the same implant again.
-See some examples of how reliable the Vectra can be for predicting the postoperative results of breast augmentation here.
+See some examples of how reliable the Vectra can be for predicting the postoperative results of breast augmentation here.*

-choices and options for Breast implants and Breast enlargement
+choices and options for Breast augmentation with implants (breast enlargement)